Villanova-AI/villanova_developers/docs/villanova10/docs/curate/bundle-versions-faq.md

 ## Support

-### 1. Does the Entando Platform support bundle versioning?
+### 1. Does the Villanova Platform support bundle versioning?
 A bundle is a self-contained package containing one or more components such as microservices and micro frontends.
-As in other packaging systems, the [Entando Component Registry](../compose/local-hub-overview.md) (ECR) supports bundle versioning, allowing developers to create and release updates of their package over time.
+As in other packaging systems, the [Villanova Component Registry](../compose/local-hub-overview.md) (ECR) supports bundle versioning, allowing developers to create and release updates of their package over time.

 ## How-Tos
 ### 1. How do I create a new version of a bundle?